emberjs/rfcs/text/0000-track-unique-history-location-state.md

 visit page A, scroll down, then click on a link to page B, then click on a link back to page A. Your actual browser history stack is [A, B, A].
 Each of those nodes in the history should have their own unique scroll position.
-In order to record this position we need an ID that is unique for each node in the history.
+In order to record this position we need a UUID for each node in the history.

 This API will allow other libraries to reflect upon each location to